mauri870/walkie/README.md

 # walkie

 Dial in by public key.
 Run on both machines.
-Share your node ID with the other person, talk freely.
+Share your public key with the other person, talk or chat freely.

-Built on [iroh](https://github.com/n0-computer/iroh) for direct encrypted connections and [RTP over QUIC](https://github.com/n0-computer/iroh-roq) for audio transport.
+Connections are encrypted end to end and direct using [iroh](https://github.com/n0-computer/iroh) and [RTP over QUIC](https://github.com/n0-computer/iroh-roq) for audio transport.
 Audio is encoded with Opus at 48 kHz / 20 ms frames.

+## How it works

+The node ID is an Ed25519 public key derived from a secret key generated on first run, no registration required.
+Iroh handles NAT traversal via hole punching and falls back to relay servers when a direct path isn't possible.
+Audio uses unreliable RTP datagrams over QUIC; chat and ping/pong use separate bidirectional streams.

 ## Usage